-After earning my Masters in Taxation, I began my career in the tax department of a large Arizona CPA firm in 1983.
+After earning my Masters in Taxation (MST), I began my CPA career in the tax department of a large Arizona CPA firm in 1983.
 After acquiring the needed work hours, I was licensed as a Certified Public Accountant in 1985.

 The move from Phoenix to Missouri was a result of a trip we made to visit the Springfield/Branson area in the summer of 1986.
 I loved the Ozarks and made a few phone calls to interview with local CPA firms.
 I accepted a job offer and we relocated within two months.

 After working as a CPA for a local firm and eventually as a partner, I started my own practice in 1998.
-For many years I was a sole practioner until Theresa Arndt CPA became a partner in 2010.
-Every day I am delighted with that decision as together we are better able to support the needs of our clients.
+For many years I was a sole practitioner until Theresa Arndt CPA became a partner in 2010.
+The partnership quickly grew as we were better able to support the needs of our clients.
 We both enjoy leveraging new technology since it benefits both our staff and our clients.

-Recently, all this technology has allowed me to relocate to Sedona, AZ for my wife Pam’s health.
+In late 2015 all this technology had allowed me to relocate to Sedona, AZ for various reasons.
 Thanks to all our paperless advances the team can work no differently than if we were across town and the office presence in Springfield gives me a place for clients to drop off and pick up papers.
-Clients can still communicate with me face to face via Skype or FaceTime to talk about their concerns…or even just to say hello and catch up.
-They can also stop by and have teleconferences with me from our offices if they dont have the necessary equipment at their business.
-It’s working great!

-In December 2016 I moved my office from my home in Sedona to a brick and mortar location in Cottonwood on Cove Parkway just 20 minutes away.
+In December 2016 I moved my remote home office in Sedona to a brick and mortar location in Cottonwood.
 In August of 2017 my wife and I purchased a house in Cottonwood which has the small town feel like I loved in Monett, Missouri.
 It just feels like home.